All About Salik Dubai

 - In case of insufficient funds, the Salik account should be recharged within 5 working days.

 Salik system ensures smooth traffic on Dubai roads and is mandatory.
 If you are planning to buy a used car, make sure you get a Salik tag as it is not transferrable and every vehicle should have a separate tag.
+Moreover, tourists also need a Salik tag in order to drive their vehicles in the city.

 FAQS